2017 in public domain

 When a work's copyright expires, it enters the public domain.
-The following is a list of works that enter the public domain in 2017.
+The following is a list of works that entered the public domain in 2017.
 Since laws vary globally, the copyright status of some works are not uniform.

 Entering the public domain in countries with life + 70 years

 With the exception of Belarus, a work enters the public domain in Europe 70 years after the creator's death, if it was published during the creator's lifetime.
 The list is sorted alphabetically and includes a notable work of the creator that entered the public domain on January 1, 2017.
 This term also applies to unpublished works in the United States (otherwise see below).

 Entering the public domain in countries with life + 50 years

 In most countries of Africa and Asia, as well as Canada, Belarus, Bolivia, New Zealand, Egypt and Uruguay, a work enters the public domain 50 years after the creator's death.